-Image Description: Over 100 Peer Mentors and Mentees smile for a Zoom video call screenshot at the virtual 2020 Peer Mentor and Mentee Summer Gathering.
+Image Description: Peer Mentors and Mentees at the 2023 Peer Mentor and Mentee Summer Gathering.

 The School of Arts and Sciences Honors Peer Mentor Program matches new SASHP students with current SASHP students who serve as Peer Mentors.